We believe that true “green” energy solutions do not involve destroying farmlands, forests, wildlife habitat, families, and homes.

 Lake Anna’s (Virginia USA) nuclear power plant produces 1,790 Megawatts (MW) of power with 2 generators.

-Nuclear energy contributes a very small amount of emissions into the atmosphere which can cause many environmental problems such as global warming.
+Nuclear energy contributes a very small amount of emissions into the atmosphere.

 Compare to Solar: